ESGF/esgf-ansible/README.md

 ```

 #### Local Certs
-Globus certificates and keys, aka 'local certs', for globus services are retrieved as part of the post-install process.
-If not specified in the host's variable file, the deployment will place a private key and CSR for these services in the HOME directory of the root user on the node.
+Globus certificates, aka 'local certs', for Globus services are retrieved as part of the post-install process.
+These certifcates allow the site to register their GridFTP and/or MyProxy servers with Globus.
+They also establish trust for these services within ESGF.
+If not specified in the host's variable file, the deployment will place a private key and a certificate signing request (CSR) for these services in the home directory of the root user on the node.
+The certifcates are obtained by emailing the CSR (do not email the private key) to the addresses in [esgf-globus-ca.yml](esgf-globus-ca.yml).
 Once signed and retrieved from an ESGF certificate authority, these can be specified in the host's variable file and installed using the [local_certs.yml](local_certs.yml) playbook.
 ```
 ansible-playbook -v -i hosts.prod local_certs.yml
 ```